h-ohsaki/tbdump/README.md

 # tbdump Package

-tbdump - display useful information for debbugging in case of errors
+tbdump - display helpful information for debbugging in case of errors/exceptions

 # DESCRIPTION